Mum Is Pouring Rain: Plot

-Jane is looking forward to spending Christmas with her Mom who is battling a depression, so she is sent unknowingly to her Grandma's instead.
+Jane is looking forward to spending Christmas with her Mom who is battling a depression, after her dad's death so she is sent unknowingly to her Grandma's instead.
 The holidays turn out to be quite an adventure as Jane meets new friends: Cloclo, the gigantic hobo who lives in the forest, and Sonia and Leon, two local kids.
 As she learns to open herself to others, Jane will inspire her mother the necessary strength to get back on her feet.

 Production

 The film, commissioned by Canal+, is created by Hugo de Faucompret and co-written with Lison d'Andréa.
 The graphic design and the storyboard are executed by Hugo de Faucompret.
 The backgrounds of this 29-minutes-film were all hand-painted with gouache, and the 2D animation was digitally made on TVPaint with pencil-scratched lines feeling.
 In 2022, the film is getting two sequels in order to combine a trilogy as a feature-length work.